 Not only can trademarks aid in product differentiation within the business world, but they also play a crucial role with customers.
 Words and design features that identify the creator, owner, or developer of a good or service are identified and protected using these trademarks.
 They may take the form of company logos, slogans, or product brand names.

-An idea for a project or a business is briefly presented in a speech known as a “pitch”; a speech that shouldn’t exceed 3 minutes.
+An idea for a project or a business is briefly presented in a speech known as a “pitch”; during competitions, a pitch usually takes up to 3 minutes, but it can be longer if you're presenting to potential investors.

 An entrepreneur's attempt to persuade a venture capitalist that their business idea is worth investing in is known as a pitch in the business world.
 In most cases, a compelling pitch is sufficient enough to catch an investor's interest and prepare the ground for a follow-up meeting.
 However, in order to secure seed funding, the entrepreneur will have to make a more formal presentation to the investor during the follow-up meeting.